infoofajit/infoofajit/README.md

-# 👋 Hi, I'm [Your Name]
+# 👋 Hi, I'm Ajit Singh

-🎯 **Senior Frontend Developer**
-💻 **10+ Years of Experience | React.js | Next.js Expert**
+Welcome to my GitHub!
+I'm a 🎯 **Senior Web Developer** with over 💻 **12+ years of experience** in building modern, scalable, and performance-driven web applications.

 ---

-### 🧠 About Me
+## 🚀 About Me

 I'm a seasoned frontend engineer with over a decade of hands-on experience crafting scalable, user-centric web applications.
+I'm passionate about turning ideas into functional, user-friendly applications using the latest web technologies.
 My expertise lies in modern JavaScript frameworks, particularly **React.js** and **Next.js**, with a strong emphasis on performance, maintainability, and UI/UX excellence.
+Whether it's integrating a complex payment gateway or architecting a scalable frontend, I strive to write **clean, maintainable, and efficient code** that meets the highest standards.

 ---